 I used my favourite chewy blondie recipe as a base, and a simple maple vanilla icing to round it off to add some disastrous sweetness.
 The final yield: thin, dense, firm little slabs of sticky chewiness, made all the more decadent by a sudden hit of maple and vanilla at the top of your palate.
 Not all too sinful, not all too modest either.
 I experimented a little with the icing and modified it from my previous icing recipe, in which I use a little more milk.
 To obtain a firmer yet moist and pliable consistency, I stuck to two tablespoons of rich, whole milk.
 As for those blondies, the outrageous chewiness (as how I quoted on my instagram), is achieved by the use of soft, sticky brown sugar, with a little of the normal white stuff as a less serious accompaniment.

 Note: I use cup measurements here only because the base recipe I derived this from does the same, and the ratios work out perfectly.
 For accuracy’s sake, always use the the scoop-and-sweep method when measuring flour– scoop the flour (gently) into your cup measurement, then use the back of a knife to scrape off the excess on top.
+I also noted that you can do this with all white sugar, and you will get blondies just as extravagantly chewy, but there will be less depth of flavour and less cinnamon hints.

 - 1 cup all purpose flour